manuel-freire/ac2/README.md

 ## Installing and running the program

-You will need a Java Runtime Environment installed (JRE 8 or above).
+You will need a Java Runtime Environment installed (JRE 9 or above for versions 2.2+, JRE 8 for prior versions).
 You can download the latest [Java JRE from Oracle's website](https://java.com/en/download/), although OpenJDK will work just as well.